What is the DEFCON system?

 DEFCON 3 indicates that there is a significant risk of an imminent attack.
 The military will further increase its surveillance and intelligence-gathering activities, and they may begin to prepare for a potential attack.
 This may involve deploying additional troops and equipment to key locations, such as air bases and naval ports.

 It’s important to mention that DEFCON 3 does not indicate an actual state of war.
-Rather, it signifies heightened readiness whereby vacations are cancelled, troops are called back to their units and arrangements are made for deployment if required.
+Rather, it signifies heightened readiness whereby vacations are canceled, troops are called back to their units, and arrangements are made for deployment if required.

 The DEFCON 3 exercise term is ‘Round House’.